mind1990/trivia_api/README.md

 # Full Stack Trivia API Project

-## Full Stack Trivia
+## About this project

 This project is part of Udacity's Full-stack Web Development nano degree program.
-This project's goal is for students to develop the API and test cases.
+This project's goal is for students to develop the API and test cases following functionalities:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.